 At the first Looked After placement it will also be necessary for the allocated social worker to arrange a Health Assessment - see LAC Health Care Assessment Plans Procedure.

-The allocated social worker must also arrange for the completion of a Personal Education Plan - see the Education of Looked After Children Procedure.
+The allocated social worker must also arrange for the completion of a Personal Education Plan - see the Education of Looked After and Previously Looked After Children Procedure.
 Best endeavours will be made to enable the child to remain at the same school unless there are other reasons which would be detrimental to his or her well being and this needs.
 Any change of school should be carefully considered and be in consultation with the Virtual School.

 If the plan is for the placement to last longer than 16 weeks, the fostering assessment process should commence immediately after the placement is made.
 The allocated social worker should make a referral to the Access to Resources Team so that an assessing social worker can be allocated.
 The temporary approval should be sent to the Access to Resources Team, as part of the referral.